 Town Restaurant Food OK:

 Bone-in ribeye steak ($36) 18 oz of black Angus steak, salt and pepper crusted and seared at 1400 degrees with a red wine demi glace.
 It came with baked potato and a huge portion of sauteed brussel sprouts.
 It was huge but quality was average and it was not too tender or flavorful.
 Nice bone-in cut.

 Kids Mac and Cheese ($4.95) was good enough to satisfy kids.

-Town Restaurant serves up high end food in the suburbs of San Carlos with San Francisco prices.
-At these prices, I would not hesitate driving up to Harris’ in San Francisco instead.
-The value proposition here is not good.
+Town San Carlos serves up high end food in the suburbs of San Carlos with San Francisco prices and it is popular.
+Want a better steak, drive up to Harris’ in San Francisco instead.
+The value proposition here is fair, with such high prices.
 If I lived nearby and wanted to enjoy their atmosphere, I would order cheaper items like the Chicken Enchiladas or Skirt Steak.
-Town Restaurant has a kid’s menu.
+Service in 2015 was fair, the place was full and there were not enough servers.
+Town Restaurant also has a kid’s menu.